 2. Lifestyle Resorts – Where visitors focus on reflection and mindfulness, health but not necessarily fitness.

 3. Spiritual Retreats – Where visitors emphasise the benefits of escape from the usual way of life and use the peace and tranquillity for self-realisation, self-awareness and spiritual progress.

 All of the experiences have at their core the opportunity to ‘Focus on you’, a chance to be selfish, in service of being the best person you can be, without being responsible for anyone else or anything.
 The visitors that attend lifestyle resorts and spiritual retreats also prefer to have their experience by themselves without being accompanied by someone who knows them.
 They are looking for personal transformation.

-The findings suggest that engaging in a retreat can have a short-term impact on the brain’s “feel good” dopamine and serotonin function – two of the neurotransmitters associated with positive emotions.
+A recent study found that engaging in a retreat can have a short-term impact on the brain’s “feel good” dopamine and serotonin function – two of the neurotransmitters associated with positive emotions.

 And research comparing having a holiday to attending retreats found that a retreat provided longer-term biological change like taking an anti viral, than a holiday.